EasyX-Community/gith/README.md

 ------

-##### gith-commit will auto commit and push your changes with message (you must enter password or cache it)
+##### gith-push will auto commit and push your changes with message (you must enter password or cache it)

-1) gith-commit "initial commit"
+1) gith-push "initial commit"
-2) gith-commit "readme.md updated"
+2) gith-push "readme.md updated"

 ------

-##### gith-commit-all will add all files, auto commit and push your changes with message (you must enter password or cache it)
+##### gith-push-all will add all files, auto commit and push your changes with message (you must enter password or cache it)

-1) gith-commit "initial commit"
+1) gith-push-all "initial commit"
-2) gith-commit "readme.md updated"
+2) gith-push-all "readme.md updated"
+3) gith-push-all "added file.dat"

 ------